adnanreza/BookList/README.md

 ## Features
 1. Add a book to a list
-2. Remove a book from a list
+2. Remove a book from thr list
 3. Use local storage in browser for data persistence